asterizk/apod-grabber/README.md

 # Notes:
  - Captioned APOD images can be found at `$TMPDIR/apod/`
+ - Very much a work in progress!
+Please be patient/forgiving.

 # TODO:
  - Get rid of apodosa.sh if possible